Phase estimation with partially randomized time evolution: Hadamard test using (partially) randomized time evolution

 This trick does \emph{not} apply for randomized product formulas (which do not have the right symmetry property).
 However, it can be modified to apply for partially randomized product formulas.
 In that case, one proceeds as above, thinking of $H$ as consisting of $H_1, \dots, H_{L_D}$ and $H_R$ as in \cref{eq:hamiltonian composite}.
 This gives a circuit with controlled applications of unitaries of the form $U = \exp(\pm i\delta H_R)$.
 Finally, we expand

 and separately apply RTE to $U$ and $U^\dagger$ (with independent randomness).
-Alltogether, this halves the gate count for the deterministic part of the partially randomized product formula (but not for the randomized part).
+Altogether, this halves the gate count for the deterministic part of the partially randomized product formula (but not for the randomized part).